linuxreader/linuxreader.github.io/linuxreader/ansible/Inventory/Host Name Patterns.md

-- working with host name patterns
+Working with host name patterns

 #### Working with Host Name Patterns